RuABraun/texterrors/README.md

 Meant to replace older tools like `sclite` by being easy to use, modify and extend.

 Features:
 - Character aware (default), standard and ctm based alignment
 - Metrics by group (for example speaker)
+- Comparing two hypothesis files to reference
 - Oracle WER
 - Sorting most common errors by frequency or count
 - Measuring performance on keywords